Bob Baffert: Accomplishments

 Between 1997 and 1999, he won the Eclipse Award as outstanding trainer three years running and was voted the 1997 Big Sport of Turfdom Award.
 Baffert was inducted into Lone Star Park's Hall of Fame in 2007, and in 2009, he was nominated and inducted to the National Museum of Racing's Hall of Fame, the same year as a filly he trained, Silverbulletday.
 Point Given was nominated in 2009, but elected and inducted in 2010.

-Baffert has trained horses that won fifteen American Classic Races, fifteen Breeders' Cup races, four Dubai World Cups and the inaugural Pegasus World Cup.
-His graded stakes wins include nine wins in the Santa Anita Derby, nine in the Haskell Invitational Handicap, and fourteen in the Del Mar Futurity, a race he won seven straight times from 1996 to 2002, when it was a Grade II event.
-He also won the race in 2008, 2009, 2011, 2012, 2014, 2016, and 2018 when run as a Grade I event.
+Baffert has trained horses that won seventeen American Classic Races, nineteen Breeders' Cup races, four Dubai World Cups and three Pegasus World Cups.
+His graded stakes wins include nine wins in the Santa Anita Derby, nine in the Haskell Invitational Handicap, ten in the Hollywood Gold Cup Stakes, and eighteen in the Del Mar Futurity, a race he won seven straight times from 1996 to 2002, when it was a Grade II event.
+He also won the race in 2008, 2009, 2011, 2012, 2014, 2016, 2018, 2021, 2022, 2023, and 2024 when run as a Grade I event.
 He has won the Kentucky Oaks three times: first in 1999 with Silverbulletday, who was later selected for the Hall of Fame, then with Plum Pretty in 2011 and with Abel Tasman in 2017.

+Baffert has won more Breeders Cup races than any trainer, with 21 wins.
+Baffert passed D. Wayne Lukas on the all time Breeders Cup wins list in 2025 when Nysos won the Breeders Cup Dirt Mile over stablemate Citizen Bull.

 In 2010, Misremembered, a horse he bred, owned by his wife Jill and their friend George Jacobs, won the Santa Anita Handicap, marking Baffert's first Grade I win as a breeder instead of a trainer.

 Controversies

-According to his supporters, Baffert's style and personality, combined with his success, have made him a target for controversy.
+Baffert has been a subject of controversy due to multiple horses in his stables having failed drug tests.
+In raw numbers, most medication violations were for exceeding allowable levels on race days of various medications that are legal to be used for certain therapeutic purposes.
+However, his pattern of routinely challenging most sanctions, usually agreeing to accept fines but vigorously fighting suspensions, led critics such as owner and racing reform advocate Barry Irwin to state, "He's Mr. Teflon."
+His supporters argue that it is Baffert's style and personality that have made him a target.
 Longtime client Mike Pegram explained, "Anybody who walks with that swagger, people are going to love him or hate him…he's a wiseass and irreverent."
 Former client Kaleem Shah said, "He will rub people the wrong way by speaking his mind, sometimes he needs to hit the mute button."

-However, over 30 horses Baffert trained have failed drug tests.
-Baffert has paid out over $20,000 in fines, but compared against over $321 million in career earnings.
-He routinely challenges most sanctions, usually agreeing to accept fines but vigorously fighting suspensions.
-Horse owner and racing reform advocate Barry Irwin has stated, "He's Mr. Teflon."